Skip to main content

 "There is no use telling me all these.
 You have to convince the people of Tulsipur.
 A school is of no use without a pupil.
 And I can bet you my name, they won't send their daughters."
 He turned to walk away.

-"But kaka what if I can convince them?"
-He looked at the girl a little taken aback.
+"But Kaka, what if I can convince them?"
+He looked at the girl, a little taken aback.
 "Will you help me then?"
 He nodded.
 It was impossible.
 "You have my word."

-Immediately her face lit up.
+Immediately, her face lit up.
 She ran across the field towards her friends.
 Trilochan sighed.

 "No. Let it be.
 Where are the children?"
 He asked, leaning on the rocking chair.

 "Somnath Dada is unpacking.
 He will stay for some time now.
 Since Choto Malik is coming home.
 Umm… Choto Malkin…" Koeli stopped at Trilochan's hand gesture.
 He knew she would lie.
-All of them, including the motherless children of his brother whom he had raised like his own, were far more loyal to Bondita.
-That's what she meant to this house.
+All of them, including the motherless children of his brother, whom he had raised like his own, were far more loyal to Bondita.
+That's what she meant by this house.
 Trilochan Roy Chowdhury closed his eyes, lost in his thoughts.

 "I don't get why you two need to attend Debaditya's wedding.
 He is Munshi's son."
 Binoy snapped.
 "They work for us."